mui/toolpad/docs/data/toolpad/studio/concepts/file-structure.md

 {{"component": "modules/components/DocsImage.tsx", "src": "/static/toolpad/docs/studio/concepts/file-structure/after.png", "alt": "Complex Toolpad Studio app", "caption": "File structure of an app having 2 pages, 1 custom component and 1 function", "indent": 1 }}

 You'll notice there is a **toolpad** folder that contains these files.
 All files relevant to a Toolpad Studio project are contained within this folder.
-Let's take a closer look at it:
+Here's how those files are organized:

 - **components** contains your custom react components.
 These show in the component library in Toolpad Studio and can be used to build UI.
 - **pages** folder stores configuration(.yaml) of all pages of the app in separate folders.
 You can check a page file specification [schema](/toolpad/studio/reference/file-schema/#file-Page).
 You'll notice it has a query object, it shows the configuration of HTTP request query.
 It can be edited directly from this file but in most cases, you'll edit it from the visual query builder.